CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 By Nehal Aggarwal, Editor

-You’ll have plenty of tests over the next nine+ months to make sure your pregnancy is progressing well, and the nuchal translucency ultrasound is one you can expect to have in your first trimester.
-It’s usually combined with other non-invasive prenatal tests (NIPTs) and helps to gauge baby’s chances of having chromosomal and genetic abnormalities.
-Keep reading to find out from experts what nuchal translucency testing is, how it relates to other NIPTs and how to understand your results.
+If there’s one guarantee in pregnancy it’s that you’ll have plenty of tests over the next nine+ months to make sure your pregnancy is progressing well, and the nuchal translucency ultrasound is one you might have in your first trimester.
+This screening helps gauge baby’s chances of having chromosomal and genetic abnormalities, and it’s usually combined with other genetic screenings like the non-invasive prenatal test (NIPT).
+Keep reading to find out from experts exactly what nuchal translucency evaluates, how it relates to other tests and what to know about your results.

 What Is a Nuchal Translucency Ultrasound?